SUSTAINABLE

 An agreement was reached for a five year programme to be operated on a year to year basis as funds become available.
 This proramme focuses on improvement of soil conditions to increase farm yields, crop diversification by promoting kitchen gardens using permaculture & agroforestry methods, and forest restoration as a basis for alternative employment outside agriculture.

-Local farmers collecting trees from thier nursery
+Local farmers collecting trees from their nursery

 Zomba Treez are already active in forest restoration, which is clearly crucial to a lodge where income is based on ecotourism, but also vital for the water catchments which all the communities rely upon.
 That forest restoration work includes: